andrefilipemm/terraform-projects/README.md

 # Terraform Mini-Projects

-Welcome to my Terraform Mini-Projects Compilation repository!
 This repository serves as a collection of mini-projects that demonstrate my Terraform skills, with a focus on deploying infrastructure in Microsoft Azure.

 ## About